pjakiela/ECON523/exercises/R3-DD1.md

 ### Question 11

 Now export `e3_results` to excel, adapting the code from Question 5.
 Make sure that your code now produces a correct, correctly-formatted table showing the difference-in-differences estimate of the impact of handwashing on maternal mortality.

+## Empirical Exercise

+Next, we are going to implement difference-in-differences as a regression.
+Create a new R script file that reads in Semmelweis’ data from github and restricts attention to the period when doctors worked in the first clinic and midwives worked in the second clinic.
+Your script should start with the usual preliminaries, just like the one you wrote for the in-class activity.

+### Question 1